GuidesHow To'sHow To Build A White Gaming PC

 XPG SPECTRIX D50 (Image By Tech4Gamers)

 The heat spreader has a criss-cross pattern with geometric lining and finishing in an elegant manner making these kits stand out with their simple yet beautiful design footprint.
 There is a triangular designed cutout on the heat spreader in the center through which the RGB lighting peeks out.
-The white color on the heat spreader looks dope in person.
+The white color on the heat spreader looks really cool in person.
 There is minimalistic branding on the modules.

 Read our dedicated review of the XPG SPECTRIX D50.